0x7FF/BooruToolkit/README.md

 Since this app is extensible, you can do tagging the way you want to.
 I've added a template as well as a short manual on how to implement your own modules.

 ## Features
-* Can be used with e926.net to avoid firewalls
+* Can be used with e926.net to avoid filters
+* Easily add your own methods for tagging
-* Easy to modify and extend upon
+* Everything is broken into functions, code is easy to read and understand.
-* Soft-link tagging is zero-maintenance and zero-wasted-space
+* Soft-link tagging is zero-maintenance and doesn't require extra software
 * Doesn't touch the original files, no backups required

 ## Installation